shayki5/azure-devops-create-pr-task/README.md

 #### 1.2.129

-- Now you can add required reviewer and optional reviewers. (for Azure DevOps).
+- Now you can add optional reviewers and required reviewers. (for Azure DevOps).

 #### 1.2.123